Bridge Scour Monitoring Products

-Streambed scouring, the eroding away of streambed material that supports bridges, has been the cause of disasters and near-disasters throughout the nation.
+Streambed scouring, the eroding away of streambed material that supports bridges, has been the cause of disasters throughout the world.
 Scouring occurs as fast-moving stream water flows around bridge support structures and abutments.
-The states' Department of Transportation bridge inspectors need accurate, cost-effective, and easy-to-use measurement systems that can identify potential scour and alert proper authorities as the event is occurring.
+State and County Department of Transportation bridge inspectors and managers need accurate, cost-effective, and easy-to-use measurement systems that can identify potential scour and alert proper authorities as the event is occurring.

-ETI offers a variety of scour measurement techniques because each bridge can have its own unique potential scour environment with its own set of requirements.
-Regardless of the technique used, if scour is detected each system can use its onboard telecommunications to alert responsible bridge safety personnel.
-Both digitized voice and digital data describe the present conditions.
+ETI offers a variety of scour measurement techniques because each bridge has its own unique potential scour environment with its own set of requirements.
+Regardless of the technique used, if scour is detected each system will provide automated notification on a 24/7 basis to alert responsible bridge safety personnel.

-the sonar determines the elevation of the streambed using a rapid series of soundings.
+Sonar measures streambed elevation using a rapid series of soundings.
 If scour has caused the elevation of the streambed to decrease significantly, an alert condition is initiated.

-A cylindrical collar with built-in magnets is free to slide down a stainless steel support mast as the streambed erodes.
-Magnetic reed switches inside the mast are activated as the collar comes in proximity, providing the elevation of the streambed within the scour area.
+A cylindrical collar with built-in magnets is free to slide down a stainless steel support mast as the streambed erodes providing the elevation of the streambed within the scour area.

 Float-out devices are buried at scour-prone locations near the bridge.
 Should scour occur sufficiently to release the device, the buoyant float-out rises to the water surface, activating an internal transmitter.

 A series of accelerometers housed inside a steel reinforced hose at 1-foot intervals is augured vertically into the streambed to depths up to 80 feet.
 As scour occurs the vibration sensors become active and notification is provided in real-time.